sethvan/seth_ql/README.md

    _seth_ql_ repo´s _out/build_ folder ( i.e., _out/build/x64-release_ ).
    Save changes.

-   Now just include _<mysql.h>_ and _"seth_ql.h"_ in the source files where you want to use the
+   Now just include _"seth_ql.h"_ in the source files where you want to use the
-   library and you should be good to go.
-Depending on how you installed the MySQL client library,
+  library, link library and you should be good to go.
+It should also be findable as a package for CMake projects as _seth_ql_.
-   include may need to appear as _<mysql/mysql.h>_.

 ## Principal classes and functions